-- 51.(1) The director of finance must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The director of finance must provide the financial information in subsection (1) to the band administrator within a reasonable period of time following the end of the month for which the information was prepared.
+51.(1) The director of finance must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Advisory Committee.

+(2) The director of finance must provide the financial information in subsection (1) to the executive director and department heads within a reasonable period of time following the end of the month for which the information was prepared.